 - When the red light is flashing, you have to act like in a situation with a stop sign – you are required to stop completely, then to make sure that you are not violating somebody’s right-of-way, and only after this, you can continue.

 Based on the Federal Highway Administration data, more than half of all deadly car crashes in the United States are caused by road departure, leading to thousands of killed people.
-While the administration is busy with the development and implementation of special programs improving pavement friction and nighttime visibility, drivers should take their own precautions to minimize the risk of this type of accidents.
+While the administration is busy with the development and implementation of special programs improving pavement friction and nighttime visibility, drivers should take their own precautions to minimize the risk of this type of accident.

 Sharp curves and turns are among those things drivers need to handle to escape a run-off-road collision, especially when driving on rural roads.
 Try and observe the following rules:

 - Most of the curve-caused car accidents happen due to speeding.
 So, don’t miss any road signs helping you understand that there is a curve ahead and suggesting a safe speed.
 Both gradual curves and sharp turns are usually marked with special yellow-colored warning signs depicting arrows that give the direction of the turn or curve, as it is shown on the card.
-Also, there are yellow and black chevron arrows usually grouped together to mark the beginning and ending of risky curves.
+Also, there are yellow and black chevron arrows usually grouped together to mark the beginning and end of risky curves.
 When you see any of these signs, do reduce your speed, refrain from passing and try to stick to the right of your lane.

 - The warning signs can be complemented with an advisory speed sign, specifying the maximum safe speed you should choose to travel around the curve without the risk of running off the road.
 Though you are not required to strictly obey advisory signs, you’d better follow the recommendations or even choose a lower speed.
 And it goes without saying that you must stick to the speed limits specified by a corresponding speed-limit sign if any.

-- There can be curves without any speed limits posted before them, and so you will need to adjust your speed on your own.
+- There can be curves without any speed limits posted before them, so you will need to adjust your speed on your own.
 Do consider not only the sharpness of the curve but also all current road conditions.
 When it rains or snows or the road is covered with mud, ice or gravel, you should keep in mind that it is slippery and thus, it will be even more difficult for you to control the car when traveling around the curve.
 Besides, curves and turns limit visibility ahead of you, and you need to assume that around the curve, there can be some unexpected obstacle on the road, for example, a stalled car or a slow-moving vehicle.

 - To reduce your speed to the safe limit BEFORE entering the curve or turn.
-It is dangerous to brake when you are on the curve since this can cause skidding.
+It is dangerous to break when you are on the curve since this can cause skidding.
 To mitigate the risk of skidding and running off the road, you can apply a method that consists in reducing your turning radius.
-When entering a curve, stick to the side of your lane that is opposite to the direction of the curve.
+When entering a curve, stick to the side of your lane that is opposite the direction of the curve.
 When driving through the curve, direct your vehicle towards the other side of your lane and then exit the curve, steering towards the opposite direction again.

 - Don’t take curves too wide to avoid leaving your lane, but also don’t drive too close to the center of the road to escape a head-on collision – a driver moving in the opposite direction can accidentally cross the central line.
 But don’t brake hard or steer sharply to correct your vehicle position!